SecureCRDT/SecureCRDT/README.md

 The `distributed` deployment has an additional step to the `local` deployment.
 Before deploying the SMPC parties, you need to define their IPs and recompile the project.

-First, start than by updating the IPs of the host machines used for each SMPC party in the [Standards.java](https://github.com/SecureCRDT/SecureCRDT/blob/main/src/main/java/pt/uporto/dcc/securecrdt/util/Standards.java) file.
+First, start by updating the IPs of the host machines used for each SMPC party in the [Standards.java](https://github.com/SecureCRDT/SecureCRDT/blob/main/src/main/java/pt/uporto/dcc/securecrdt/util/Standards.java) file.
 Afterwards, recompile the project.

 ```shell
 $ mvn package